The Yugoslav Art Space: Ješa Denegri in the First Person

 Conceptualised, written, and edited by Branislav Dimitrijević and Jelena Vesić, this first comprehensive survey of Ješa Denegri’s life and work also features a postface by key German thinker and art critic Boris Groys.

-The book is part of the Documents series, copublished with Les presses du réel and dedicated to critical writing.
+Published with Kontakt Collection, Vienna, this book is part of the Documents series, co-published with Les presses du reel and dedicated to critical writing.